3cn-ecn/nantralPlatform/docs/docs/dev/learning/react.md

 It can be configured using the `package.json` file in the `frontend/` folder.

 All the modules we talked about above can be installed using NPM.

-### Webpack

-[Webpack.js](https://webpack.js.org/) is a JavaScript module bundler.

-As we have seen, a Node.js application is usually built using NPM packages, like React.js, which itself is built using other NPM packages, and so on.
-This creates many dependencies which can be long to install for a client.
-Furthermore, a project does not usually use all of a package's code, meaning that some part of the package could be downloaded for nothing.
-Lastly, since JavaScript is an interpreted language, the smaller the file size, the faster the execution time.

-Modules bundlers such as Webpack allow to combine all your project into a single minified JavaScript file, meaning that the file is only one line long, and that variables' name are shrunk down to their minimum.

-This greatly improves loading times for the client, as well as general performances.

-To read more on the topic of minifization, visit [this CloudFlare article](https://www.cloudflare.com/fr-fr/learning/performance/why-minify-javascript-code/).

 ## Implementation in Nantral-Platform